HEDCO-Institute/Depression_Prevention_Overview/README.md

 ## Code

-All code necessary to reproduce our findings are included in one main Rmarkdown file in the scripts folder:
+All code necessary to reproduce our findings are included in one main Rmarkdown file in the `code` folder:

 - `Analysis_Script.Rmd`